National Climate Assessment: National Assessment Synthesis Team (NAST)

-National Climate Assessment Reports
+Reports

 First National Climate Assessment (NCA1) 2000

 The First National Climate Assessment prepared by National Assessment Synthesis Team (NAST), entitled "Climate Change Impacts on the United States: the Potential Consequences of Climate Variability and Change", was released in 2000.
 The report was a multidisciplinary effort to study and portray in regional detail the potential effects of human-induced global warming on the United States.
 The project was articulated into some 20 regional studies - each involving dozens of scientific and academic experts as well as representatives of industry and environmental groups.

 Second National Climate Assessment (NCA2) 2009

 The Second National Climate Assessment, entitled "Global Climate Change Impacts in the United States", was published in 2009.
 In addition to synthesizing, evaluating, and reporting on what was known about the potential consequences of climate change, the report also sought to identify potential measures to adapt to climate change and to identify the highest research priorities for the future.